bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 in a client environment.

-This again isn't a problem for the current use case but can be easily remedied by enclosing it in its own React componet and storing the state in the local state of the React Component.
+This again isn't a problem for the current use case but can be easily remedied by enclosing it in its own React component and storing the state in the local state of the component.
 This doesn't require much refactoring at all.
-This also solves the previous asynchronous handler problem as well, because when the local state of a React element changes it automaticly rerenders.
+This also solves the previous asynchronous handler problem as well, because when the local state of a React element changes the component automaticly re-renders.

 You could also componentize it without using a React wrapper, there are many well known patterns to do these things.